hirememorey/resilience-basketball/extended_resilience_framework.md

 - **Architecture:** Local SQLite (`nba_stats.db`).
 - **CRITICAL FIX (Nov 2025):** The data integrity has been overhauled.
     - The schema for core stats tables (`player_season_stats`, `player_advanced_stats`, `player_tracking_stats`) has been **updated to include `season_type` in the primary key.**
-    - The data population scripts have been **fixed to use actual `team_id`s** instead of placeholders.
+    - The data population scripts have been **fixed and executed.**
-    - The database has been **re-populated with clean data for the 2024-25 Regular Season.** Historical data requires repopulation.
+    - The database is now **fully populated with clean data for all seasons from 2015-16 to 2024-25,** for both Regular Season and Playoffs.

 ### Core Scripts
 - **`calculate_unified_resilience.py`**: The main engine (aggregates the 5 pathways). **NOTE: This script needs to be updated to reflect the new philosophical pivot.**